 Best time to visitApril to July

 About the reserve

 What were once large areas of flower rich grassland at New Hill and Tannager were planted, by previous owners, with conifers and beech trees in the 1950s as part of a commercial forestry plan.
 Subsequently most of these trees were felled by SWT in the mid 1990’s to restore the lost grassland as part of the East Poldens Downland Restoration Project.

-Extensive areas of woodland remain, with a large area in the eastern half of New Hill, and along sections of the lower western margins of both New Hill and Tannager.
+Some areas of these plantation woodland have been retained because of their woodland wildlife interest, with a large area in the eastern half of New Hill, and along sections of the lower western margins of both New Hill and Tannager.

 Small areas of the original flower rich grassland that were not planted with trees are now acting as flowery reservoirs and are naturally re-colonising the cleared areas with meadow flowers.
 Look out for yellow Rock Rose, Birds Foot Trefoil and the impressively large Woolly Thistle, which flowers in the later part of summer and is an important nectar source for many insects.
 The limestone soils here also provide ideal conditions for Pyramidal Orchid, Bee Orchid, Common Spotted Orchid and Greater Butterfly Orchid to thrive.

 The combination of flowery grassland and sunny slopes suite an impressive range of butterflies including Common Blue, Brown Argus, Holly Blue and also the Large Blue which drops in from sites close by where it was re-introduced.
 Other butterflies to look out for include Large and Small Skipper, Grizzled Skipper, Meadow Brown, Gatekeeper, Ringlet and Marbled White.
 Several butterflies live along the interface of grassland and woodland and New Hill and Tannager has lots of this providing a home for Speckled Wood, Green and Brown Hairstreak and the Dark Green Fritillary.